yepp0502/personal-portfolio/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE] file for details.
+See the [LICENSE](https://github.com/facebook/react/blob/main/README.md#react-----) file for details.

 ## Contact

-For any inquiries or feedback, please reach out to me at [pyoungeon@gmail.com].
+For any inquiries or feedback, please reach out to me at [pyoungeon@gmail.com](pyoungeon@gmail.com).

 Thank you for visiting my portfolio!